andreychev/dotfiles/README.md

-This playbook installs and configures most of the software I use on my Mac for web and software development.
+This scripts installs and configures most of the software I use on my Mac for web and software development.
 Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps, but at least it's all documented here.

 ## Installation